floribau/stable-baselines3-contrib-grpo/EXPERIMENT_USAGE.md

 ## Experiment Usage Guide

+### 0. Preparatory Changes

+Locally add your envs to RL-Zoo3's env_key_to_env_id dict in plot_from_file.py and the reference scores per env in RL-Zoo3's reference_scores in score_normalization.

 ### 1. Train Multiple Seeds

 Run the following command to train multiple seeds for each algorithm and/or environment.